 - Choose NameCrane if you want the best raw hardware specs (Ryzen 5GHz+, DDR5, NVMe) at a competitive price, with free Redis included on every plan.
 Best for technically savvy users comfortable with the 3-day refund window.

-- Choose Stablepoint if you want cloud-native reliability across 9 selectable regions, green hosting, and the longest money-back guarantee (60 days) in this comparison.
+- Choose Stablepoint if you want cloud-native reliability across 9 selectable regions and green hosting credentials.

-- Choose Hawk Host if budget is your primary concern and you want solid performance tools (LiteSpeed, Memcached, Redis) from an established independent provider.
+- Choose Hawk Host if you want solid performance tools (LiteSpeed, Memcached, Redis, Sitejet AI site builder) from an established independent provider with a four-tier ladder to grow into.

-- Choose Verpex if you need wide global coverage, unlimited free migrations, and a modern feature set with a generous 45-day money-back period.
+- Choose Verpex if you need wide global coverage, unlimited free migrations, and a modern feature set with a 30-day money-back period.
 A strong fit for agencies managing sites across multiple markets.

 - Choose RamNode if you want a simple, stable managed cPanel setup with transparent, predictable pricing and no feature bloat.